kiwidamien/fansite-analytics-challenge/README.md

     REQINVALID:firewall.dfw.ibm.com - - [20/Jul/1995:07:53:24 -0400] "1/history/apollo/images/" 400 -
     REQINVALID:128.159.122.20 - - [20/Jul/1995:15:28:50 -0400] "k<83><FB>^Ctx<83><FB>^DtG<83><FB>^Gt̓<FB>" 400 -
     REQINVALID:128.159.122.20 - - [24/Jul/1995:13:52:50 -0400] "k<83><FB>^Ctx<83><FB>^DtG<83><FB>^Gt̓<FB>" 400 -
+    ...

+#### `time_of_day.txt` (BONUS feature)

+This is a file with 24 lines in it, telling us how many visits the website during each hour of the day, aggregated over all days.
+This should give an idea of when the quiet periods are, so that server maintenance can be scheduled to minimize disruption.

+e.g. `time_of_day.txt`:

+    00:00:00,144824
+    01:00:00,123024
+    02:00:00,104847
+    ...
+    23:00:00,161074

+This tells us there were 144824 visitors between midnight and 00:59:59 aggregated over all days, 123024 between 01:00:00 and 01:59:59, et cetera.

 ##### Implementation note: